Invercargill: Liquor licensing trusts

-The Invercargill Licensing Trust is one of several trusts in the city of Invercargill.
+The Invercargill Licensing Trust is the local licensing trust in the city of Invercargill.
 The Invercargill Licensing Trust and the ILT Foundation are major funders of community projects in Invercargill.
 The ILT Foundation provides donations and grants totalling around $10 million a year to over 500 organisations.
 The trust has also been influential in the development of city facilities such as the ILT Stadium Southland and Invercargill Velodrome.
 The trust are also backers of local sporting franchises the Southern Steel, Southland Sharks and Southland Stags.

 The Community Trust of Southland was established after Westpac bought out the Trust Bank Southland in the late 1990s.
 It was sold for approximately $150 million, with those funds now being set aside for the people of the Southland regions, including Queenstown, Arrowtown and Tapanui.
 It is widely recognised as one of New Zealand's leading community trusts, with the benefit of a large capital base for a relatively small population.
 Consequently, the Trust provides significant funding to a wide range of projects and programmes.
 Each year, it distributes between $7 and $10 million in the region, not including the large sums given to sports franchises and building projects and since its inception has distributed close to $140 million in grants.